Supermicro: Partnerships

 In October 2024, Supermicro announced a partnership with Fujitsu, a Japanese IT services company, where the two companies will jointly develop energy-efficient servers and liquid-cooling systems for high-performance computing, generative artificial intelligence, and data centers.

 On December 25, 2024, Super Micro Computer announced a joint venture with Taiwanese development company Guo Rui to build an artificial intelligence data center powered solely by renewable energy at an undisclosed location in Taiwan.

 In May 2025, Supermicro announced a $20 billion partnership with DataVolt, a Saudi Arabian data center company.
-Under the agreement, Supermicro will supply GPU platforms and rack systems for DataVolt’s AI campuses in both Saudi Arabia and the United States.
-Also in May, Supermicro released its Direct Liquid Cooling (DLC-2) and Data Centre Building Block Solutions (DCBBS), intending to expand upon and improve technologies related to AI data centers.
+Under the agreement, Supermicro will supply GPU platforms and rack systems for DataVolt's AI campuses in both Saudi Arabia and the United States.

-Supermicro has won multiple Product of the Year awards at the NAB Show, including its Supermicro server certified with NVIDIA Omniverse Enterprise software in 2022, the Liquid Cool AI Development Platform in 2023, and the Supermicro and RAVEL Turnkey Workload Solution for Generative AI in 2025.
+In September 2025, Supermicro announced an artificial intelligence-based partnership with Nokia, focusing on integrated data center network products.
+In the following month, Supermicro would partner with Hitachi Vantara, each allowing the other company to offer their products through the opposing companies, focusing on artificial intelligence applications and data lakehouses.

+On May 6 2026, BNN Bloomberg reported that Supermicro and Nano Nuclear Energy signed a memorandum of understanding to provide power to AI data centers through the creation of on-site nuclear power.
+Later in the month, Supermicro announced a collaboration with Verda, with the main goal of producing rack-scale systems designed for AI cloud infrastructure.

 Corporate affairs

 Board of directors

-As of May 2025, Supermicro's board of directors consists of co-founder Charles Liang, co-founder Sara Liu, Wally Liaw (another founding member of the company), Daniel W. Fairfax, Tally Liu, Sherman Tuan, Judy Lin, Robert Blair, Susie Giordano, and Scott Angel.
+As of March 2026, Supermicro's board of directors consists of co-founder Charles Liang, co-founder Sara Liu, Tally Liu, Sherman Tuan, Judy Lin, Robert Blair, Susie Giordano, and Scott Angel.
 Giordano joined the board in August 2024 and served as the only member of Supermicro's special committee to oversee an internal audit of concerns raised by EY.
 In April 2025, the company's former senior vice president of corporate development, Yitai Hu, became its chief legal officer, serving as Supermicro's general counsel.
+In March 2026, DeAnna Luna was promoted to the role of chief compliance officer at the company.